coreybruyere/530Flow/README.md

 ## Introduction

-530's modified version of Skyline helps you create a design system for your website.
-It encourages a well thought-out CSS architecture, and enables you to develop a reusable and maintainable codebase.
+530's modified version of Skyline (530Flow) helps you create a design system for your website.
+Its main focus is its well thought-out CSS architecture, which enables you to develop a reusable and maintainable codebase.

 This starter kit includes the style files you will use on your site.
 Each SCSS partial is self-documented and includes markup examples in the comments.
 Whenever a new partial is added make sure to use the same documentation style to keep the project consistent.
 The kit also contains HTML files as examples to illustrate how you should write out your markup.

-530's Skyline is a minimal scaffolding starter kit that imposes little to no visual style.
+530Flow is a minimal scaffolding starter kit that imposes little to no visual style.
 It contains many layout and structural helpers, utilities, and basic element and module styles that you will build upon.
 This kit helps to streamline frontend processes with various grunt tasks.
-It's a static frontend-first workflow that allows for developers to easily piece together 'pieces' or 'modules' in a static development environment, which means quicker development and/or prototyping.
-It also allows for on the fly frontend changes or development in a non-static environment - in our case Wordpress.
-Frontend development (CSS & JS) should only take place within the `_dev` directory.
+530Flow is a static frontend-first workflow that allows for developers to easily piece together 'pieces' or 'modules' in a static development environment, which means quicker development and/or prototyping.
+After completing development in static files, the markup can be copied over to the correct templates held in '_prod/_content/themes/530Press' directory or you can simply develop in your template files and use the 'grunt' task to watch and copy all of your assets into your theme directory.
+CSS and Javascript development should only take place within the `_dev` directory.
 All assets are compiled and concatenated into `_prod` while working in the `_dev` directory.

 Use the `index.html` file as a starting point for static development then prefix the rest of your pages with 'page-'.  *example:* `page-about.html`